 Property Management Blog

-A lease runs for a specific period, usually anywhere between 6 months and a year.
-For this entire period, a tenant must abide by all terms of the agreement, including paying all rent – whether or not they live there.
+A tenants lease runs for a specific period, usually anywhere between 6 months and a year.
+For this entire period, a tenant must abide by all terms of the agreement, including paying all rent – whether or not the tenant lives there.

 Since a lease or rental agreement is legally binding, breaking it has some financial penalties.
 As a landlord, if your tenants break the lease, you’ll be able to hold them liable for all rent remaining under the lease.
 You may also use all or part of their security deposit.